What is the tallest mountain in Japan?

 Highest Japanese Mountain #3: Mt.
 Okuhotaka

 Mt.
 Okuhotaka is a close competitor for the number 2 slot of the highest mountains in Japan.
 In fact, if its peak had been only two average women’s size taller, this would have been Japan’s second-highest mountain.
 Being rockier than most of Japan’s other mountains, climbing Mt.
 Okuhotaka is not recommended if you are not an advanced climber.
-The area is a popular resort destination because of its stunning mountains, valleys, rivers, and volcanic craters.
+However, the area is a popular resort destination because of its stunning mountains, valleys, rivers, and volcanic craters.

 Highest Japanese Mountain #4: Mt.
 Aino